Camille Paglia

-Camille Anna Paglia (/ˈpɑːliə/ PAH-lee-ə; born April 2, 1947) is an American academic, social critic and feminist.
+Camille Anna Paglia (/ˈpɑːliə/ PAH-lee-ə; born April 2, 1947) is an American academic, social critic, and feminist.
 Paglia was a professor at the University of the Arts in Philadelphia, Pennsylvania from 1984 until the university's closure in 2024.
 She is critical of many aspects of modern culture and is the author of Sexual Personae: Art and Decadence from Nefertiti to Emily Dickinson (1990) and other books.
 She is also a critic of contemporary American feminism and of post-structuralism, as well as a commentator on multiple aspects of American culture such as its visual art, music, and film history.

-Early and personal life
+Early life

 Paglia was born in Endicott, New York, the eldest child of Lydia Anne and Pasquale Paglia.
 All four of her grandparents were born in Italy.
 Her mother emigrated to the United States at five years old from Ceccano, in the province of Frosinone, Lazio.
 Her father's side of the family was from the Campanian towns of Avellino, Benevento, and Caserta.
 Paglia was raised Catholic, and attended primary school in rural Oxford, New York, where her family lived in a working farmhouse.

 Her father, a veteran of World War II, taught at the Oxford Academy high school and exposed his young daughter to art through books he brought home about French art history.
 In 1957, her family moved to Syracuse, New York, so that her father could begin graduate school; he eventually became a professor of Romance languages at Le Moyne College.
 She attended the Edward Smith Elementary School, T. Aaron Levy Junior High, and Nottingham Senior High School.

 In 1992, Carmelia Metosh, her Latin teacher for three years, said, "She always has been controversial.
 Whatever statements were being made (in class), she had to challenge them.
 She made good points then, as she does now."
 Paglia thanked Metosh in the acknowledgments to Sexual Personae, later describing her as "the dragon lady of Latin studies, who breathed fire at principals and school boards".

 During her stays at a summer Girl Scout camp in Thendara, New York, she took on new names, including Anastasia (her confirmation name, inspired by the film Anastasia), Stacy, and Stanley.
 A crucially significant event for her was when an outhouse exploded after she poured too much quicklime into the latrine.
 "That symbolized everything I would do with my life and work.
 Excess and extravagance and explosiveness.
 I would be someone who would look into the latrine of culture, into pornography and crime and psychopathology... and I would drop the bomb into it".